Guide to 5G

-EE originally launched its 5G network in Belfast, Birmingham, Cardiff, Edinburgh, London and Manchester but now extends to 80 towns and cities across the UK, with more to come.
+EE originally launched its 5G network in Belfast, Birmingham, Cardiff, Edinburgh, London and Manchester.
+It now says its 5G network now extends to 112 towns and cities across the UK, with more to come.
 You can view the full list via EE's Coverage Checker page to see if it's available in your area.

 Three claims to be "building the UK's fastest 5G network" and has introduced a 5G home broadband service.
 It's available in selected postcodes across 68 towns and cities including: Birmingham, Glasgow, Bath and Preston with more to come.

 Not many just yet, but the list is growing all the time.
 Both EE, Vodafone and Tesco Mobile offer 5G Sim only contracts in addition to deals which include the handset, with the models currently available and Sim free pricing where available below.

 - Huawei P40, P40 Pro (from £900)